How to grow rosemary in pots

 Where can I find the best rosemary seedlings?

-- Your local farmers market (find one here) is always a great place to look for seedlings.
+Your local farmers market (find one here) is also a great place to look for seedlings.
 Farmers markets are A. awesome and B. have the added benefit of locally grown plants and producers who can give you advice specific to your climate.

 Choose a container and a sunny spot on your deck